-11. Medical Malpractice
+10. Medical Malpractice Insurance

 The Organization is protected from medical malpractice risk as an FQHC under the Federal Tort Claims Act (FTCA).
 The Organization has additional medical malpractice insurance, on a claims-made basis, for coverage outside the scope of the protection of the FTCA.
-As of September 30, 2022, there were no known malpractice claims outstanding which, in the opinion of management, will be settled for amounts in excess of either FTCA or medical malpractice insurance coverage, nor are there any unasserted claims or incidents which require loss accrual.
-The Organization intends to renew medical malpractice insurance coverage on a claims-made basis and anticipates that such coverage will be available.
+As of June 30, 2022, there were no known malpractice claims outstanding which, in the opinion of management, will be settled for amounts in excess of both FTCA and additional medical malpractice insurance coverage, nor are there any unasserted claims or incidents which require loss accrual.
+The Organization intends to renew the additional medical malpractice insurance coverage on a claims-made basis and anticipates that such coverage will be available.